JasonToups/visible-react/React-Documentation/Getting-Started/1-Creating-Your-React-App-with-Vite.md

 <button onClick={() => setCount((count) => count + 1)}>count is {count}</button>
 ```

-Now that this is done, let's push this code up to [Github & Setup GitHub Pages to host your Project](2-GitHub-and-Deploy-to-GitHub-Pages.md).
+## Next Up! - Code with Style 💃🕺
+Now that we've created our Application, let's add some style to it - [2-Styling-and-UI](2-Styling-and-UI.md)